Myron Evans, PhD

 Dr. Evans completed his graduate work at Duke University studying therapy resistance in adult breast cancer.
 His postdoctoral fellowships were completed at St. Jude Children's Research Hospital where he studied epigenetic regulation of CNS development and pediatric solid tumor initiation.

 Dr. Evans joined Seattle Children’s in 2021.
-He is a principal investigator at the Seattle Children’s Research Institute Ben Towne Center for Childhood Cancer Research, an assistant professor in the Department of Pediatrics at the University of Washington and an affiliate assistant member at Fred Hutchinson Cancer Research Center in the Human Biology Division.
+He is a principal investigator at the Seattle Children’s Research Institute Ben Towne Center for Childhood Cancer Research, an assistant professor in the Department of Pediatrics at the University of Washington and an affiliate assistant member at Fred Hutchinson Cancer Center in the Human Biology Division.

 The Myron Evans Lab is working to better understand why children get brain tumors and which mutations drive those tumors.
 Our ultimate goal is to make discoveries that inform a new wave of brain tumor treatments that are more targeted than today’s therapies, with fewer side effects.